 Whether punitive damages need to be proved by a preponderance of the evidence or clear and convincing evidence also depends on the standards applicable to the underlying claim for relief.
 For example, several states in the Ninth Circuit require proof by clear and convincing evidence before punitive damages are awarded on a state law claim.
 See, e.g., White v.
 Ford Motor Co., 312 F.3d 998, 1011 (9th Cir.
 2002) (applying Nevada’s clear and convincing standard).
-On the other hand, a preponderance of the evidence standard has been upheld for punitive damages in certain federal claims.
+On the other hand, preponderance of the evidence standard has been upheld for punitive damages in certain federal claims.
 See, e.g., In re Exxon Valdez, 270 F.3d 1215, 1232 (9th Cir.
-2001) (holding that preponderance standard applied to punitive damages claim in maritime case, citing Pac.
+2001) (holding that preponderance standard applied to punitive damages claim in maritime case (citing Pac.
 Mut.
 Life Ins.
 Co. v.
-Haslip, 499 U.S. 1, 23 n.11 (1991)).
+Haslip, 499 U.S. 1, 23 n.11 (1991))).

 If punitive damages are available and evidence of the defendant’s financial condition is offered in support of such damages, a limiting instruction may be appropriate.
 See Instruction 1.11 (Evidence for Limited Purpose) and numbered paragraph (3) in Instruction 1.10 (What Is Not Evidence).

 Regarding degree of reprehensibility and punitive damages generally, see Philip Morris USA v.
 Williams, 549 U.S. 346, 353-54 (2007), BMW of N. Am., Inc. v.
 Gore, 517 U.S. 559 (1996), Pac.
 Mut.
 Life Ins.
 Co. v.
-Haslip, 499 U.S. 1 (1991); see also Morgan v.
+Haslip, 499 U.S. 1 (1991).
+See Morgan v.
 Woessner, 997 F.2d 1244, 1256 (9th Cir.
-1993) (“Haslip said that instructions should be fashioned to describe the proper purposes of punitive damages so that the jury understands that punitive damages are not to compensate the plaintiff, but to punish the defendant and to deter the defendant and others from such conduct in the future.”).
-See also White v.
+1993) (“Haslip said that instructions should be fashioned to describe the proper purposes of punitive damages so that the jury understands that punitive damages are not to compensate the plaintiff, but to punish the defendant and to deter the defendant and others from such conduct in the future.”); White v.
 Ford Motor Co., 500 F.3d 963, 972 (9th Cir.
 2007) (holding that trial court’s failure to give a “harm to nonparties” instruction violated due process and was reversible error after Williams).
 Bracketed language in the fourth paragraph of the instruction addresses this requirement when evidence concerning harm to nonparties is admitted on the issue of degree of reprehensibility.

 Regarding whether to instruct the jury concerning the relationship of any award of punitive damages to compensatory damages, the Ninth Circuit noted in White v.
 Ford Motor Co. that this inquiry “is markedly different from the jury’s determination of a specific amount of punitive damages; its purpose is to aid in ascertaining the constitutional ceiling.
 Unlike the initial damage calculation, determining the constitutional ceiling on a punitive damage award is a question of law, properly reserved for the court.”
 500 F.3d at 974 (emphasis in original).
 The court also observed that, although “states are certainly free to incorporate the reasonable relationship concept into jury instructions, . . . it is also constitutionally permissible for a district court to delay the reasonable relationship inquiry until the judge’s post-verdict review.”
 Id.
+Because Nevada chose the latter course, it was not error in White for the district court to decline a “relationship inquiry” instruction.
+Id.